luisfernandezbr/agent.v3/integrations/github/readme.md

 ## Datamodel notes
 github.PullRequestComment does not include comments created from review, these go to github.PullRequestReview.
 We do not currently store the text of those.

+## Performance

+It takes ~?m on pinpoint organization for initial export and ~?m for incremental immediately after.
+Using ?% of github.com hourly quota.

 ## How to support incremental exports?
 Since graphql doesn't support since parameter on all objects, we iterate backwards using updated at timestamp, when we get to the object which was updated before last run we stop.